winitzki/scall/tutorial/programming_dhall.md

 If `F a b` is covariant with respect to `a` then so is `G a`; if `F a b` is contravariant with respect to `a` then so is `G a`.

+Note that `F a b` could be covariant, contravariant, or neither with respect to the second type parameter (`b`).
+To derive the (co/contra)variant functor property of `G`, we need to require properties of `F` with respect to the first type parameter only.

 To express the requirement that `F a b` is covariant with respect to `a` (while `F` could be anything with respect to `b`), we write a `Functor` evidence value for the type constructor `λ(a : Type) → F a b` while keeping `b` fixed:

 ```dhall